-- 7 In Selected Values, select a value to set as the default value, as shown in Figure 5-23. - If the parameter is optional, you do not need specify a default display value. - If the parameter is optional, No Value appears on Edit Parameter.
-If you do not want to supply any values for the parameter, select No Value.
-If you select No Value, any default value that you might have supplied earlier is no longer valid.
-When the user selects No Value at run time, all the data is displayed in the report.
+- 7 In Selected Values, select a value to set as the default value, as shown in Figure 5-24. - If the parameter is optional, you do not need specify a default display value. - If the parameter is optional, No Value appears on Edit Parameter.
+Select No Value to display data rows that have null values.